sezero/quakespasm/Misc/qext_hello/README.txt

   4. Installation

-  The `extensions` cvar must be set to a non-zero value to enable qextensions.
-  If it is set through the command line `+extensions 1` must prelude `+map`.

   qextensions use the filesystem of Quake.
 They can be placed into the game directory or embedded into a .PAK file, e.g.: